 Short breaks statement – how we manage the service

 We then plan the service, write a specification for it and look for a suitable organisation to provide the service.
-Sometimes, for county wide services, for example, we give organisations the opportunity to compete against each other to win a contract that guarantees them a set amount of funding for a set amount of time.
+We sometimes give countywide organisations the opportunity to compete against each other to win a contract that guarantees them a set amount of funding for a set amount of time.

-We write into the contract exactly what is required to be provided (this could be the number of days a play scheme operates for, and the number of children who can attend each day).
+We write into the contract exactly what must be provided (this could be the number of days a play scheme operates for, and the number of children who can attend each day).

-To ensure that the different organisations we fund work together, we bring them together in regular forums, which also give us an opportunity to ensure they are kept informed about new developments (for example, new procedures for keeping children safe from harm).
+We hold regular forums to ensure that the different organisations we fund work together, which also give us an opportunity to keep informed about new developments (for example, new procedures for keeping children safe from harm).

-We meet with the organisation regularly throughout the life of the contract to make sure that they are meeting the terms of the agreement, and also that parents and children are happy with the quality of the service.
+We meet with organisations regularly throughout the life of the contract with us to make sure that they are meeting the terms of the agreement, and also that parents and children are happy with the quality of the service.

 We also want to know what difference the service has made to the lives of parents and children.
 We have asked all the organisations that we fund to think about how they can measure this difference.